Duration: 1 hour

-In the third webinar, participants will be introduced to the use of PMCT for examining decedents with gunshot wounds, both homicidal and self-inflicted.
+In the third webinar, participants were introduced to the use of PMCT for examining decedents with gunshot wounds, both homicidal and self-inflicted.
 At the New Mexico OMI, a PMCT scan is performed in virtually all gunshot wound (GSW) related deaths.
 In cases of suspected homicide or suspicious suicides, autopsy is also performed.
 However, in non-suspicious cases involving self-inflicted GSW, PMCT is combined with an external examination, and sometimes a partial autopsy to retrieve a retained projectile, replacing the full autopsy.

 1) Participants will have a basic understanding of how PMCT can be utilized in triaging firearm deaths.